gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 | **Public Certificate Authorities**| - Let’s Encrypt logs<br>- DigiCert, GlobalSign records                                              | Infrastructure fingerprinting for C2 domains                                   |
 | **Visual Recon Tools**          | - Shodan (screenshots)<br>- Censys snapshots<br>- EyeWitness                                        | Detect branding abuse, unpatched services, and attacker reconnaissance targets  |

 ## MITRE ATT&CK Integration
 Integrating the MITRE ATT&CK framework into a Strategic Cyber Threat Intelligence (CTI) program provides a structured and detailed way to understand and communicate threat actor tactics, techniques, and procedures (TTPs).
 This can greatly enhance decision-making at the strategic level, ensuring that your cybersecurity posture is aligned with the latest threats and real-world adversary behavior.

-### 1. Strategic Input Layer: Adding ATT&CK Tactics and Techniques
+### 1. Strategic Input: Adding ATT&CK Tactics and Techniques
 The MITRE ATT&CK framework can provide high-level insight into threat actor behavior.
 At the strategic level, you can use it to:
 - Identify trends and adversary groups: By associating attacks with specific ATT&CK tactics (e.g., Initial Access, Persistence, Lateral Movement), you can observe emerging adversary tactics that could affect your industry.
 - Prioritize defensive actions: Knowing the TTPs associated with common threat actors or attack methods allows you to make informed decisions on which defenses or mitigations should be prioritized, such as strengthening defenses around Initial Access or improving detection for Lateral Movement.